chrisgurney/things2md/README.md

 _Sometimes my tasks become full notes in Things._

-Show uncompleted tasks, tagged with "note", formatted in markdown with task names as headers, notes as body text, subtasks as a list, with each note separated by `---`:
+Show uncompleted tasks, tagged with "note", formatted in Markdown with task names as headers, notes as body text, subtasks as a list, with each note separated by `---`:
 ```
 python3 things2md.py --tag "note" --template note
 ```